 The University is organized into five major divisions: Executive, Academic Affairs, Business and Finance, Student Affairs, and Research and Development.
-Further, the academics and academic support programs are divided into one school and five colleges.
-These are: College of Agricultural, Life and Natural Sciences; College of Business and Public Affairs; College of Education, Humanities and Behavioral Sciences; College of Engineering, Technology and Physical Sciences; School of Graduate Studies; and University College, which coordinates freshmen studies and general education requirements.
+Further, academics is divided into four undergraduate colleges with undergraduate and graduate programs and one graduate school.
+These are: College of Agricultural, Life and Natural Sciences; College of Business and Public Affairs; College of Education, Humanities and Behavioral Sciences; College of Engineering, Technology and Physical Sciences; School of Graduate Studies.